 In Game Seven of the 1991 World Series, Morris was brilliant, as clutch as any pitcher ever has been in the Fall Classic.
 As a result, he out-dueled John Smoltz and won the game in 10 innings, 1-0 for the Minnesota Twins.
 That performance is often mentioned by Morris’s supporters, so much so that it almost works against him.
 There has begun to rise a cry that a pitcher shouldn’t be elected simply because he performed well in one big game.
 Otherwise, Kirk Gibson and Joe Carter would have an argument for election.

 During his career Morris was famously gruff with the media.
 At one point when he was struggling in the second half of 1984, he refused to speak to the press.
-He had a run-in with a reporter in Cleveland and also Minnesota.
+He had a run-in with a reporter in Cleveland and also Minnesota, where he criticized female reporters in the clubhouse.
 Though it’s not a major reason he’s being left out of the Hall, one has to believe that if Morris had been a lovable teddy bear like Kirby Puckett, he might win a few more supporters among the writers who covered him.

 Five-man rotation and the Designated Hitter